NaluKit/malio/README.md

 }
 ```

 Malio will create a validator for the `Person` class.
-The validator will be called [name of the class] + 'MalioValidator'.
+The validator will be called [name of the class] + '
+MalioValidator'.
 To validate an instance of the class, call:

 `PersonMalioValidator.INSTANCE.check(myInstenceOfPerson);`